 John came to most all the social events, which often included dancing and he would dance some with the other women in our party, but never his wife.
 He had been married, had a daughter in her 20s, but he never brought his wife to anything at the bank, even though spouses were generally invited.One day, through happenstance, I met his wife.
 I was taken back on meeting her, because I didn't expect her to look as she did.
 She had some form of Drawfism and was quite small, with disproportionate limbs and a hump on her back.

-Fil was decent enough to me and I felt safe, but after Walt packed up his things and left I saw I was as involved with projects as before.
+Fil was decent enough to me and I felt safe, but after Walt packed up his things and left I saw I wasn't as involved with projects as before.
 I was still Chairman of the New Product Committee and I was then named to the Security Committee as well, but most of the time I was working on my cost program.
 I wasn't even much involved with the new sorter project despite having kind of initiated it.

 "Dave has a problem," said Fil.
 "He is trying to institute a new program, one that has top priority.
 It is called Strong Points.
 He hopes to build it using Access (A MicroSoft Database application), but it has to be tried to an existing sales program on dBase.
 So far he hasn't been able to get the data out of dBase.

 "Now we met with Ted and Bob Harra, and they felt you were the right fit to work on this new program.
 Therefore, you are being transferred to Sales Support.
-We thing it may take a year and then you will be transferred to the Finance Division."
+We think it may take a year and then you will be transferred to the Finance Division."

-My opinion was called for.
+My opinion wasn't called for.
 This was a done deal.
 I went home that evening beleaving this was a case of "greasing the skids".
 If you are unfamiliar with that term, it is this.
 You have an employee you want to get rid of, but have no grounds to do so.
 You then give that employee a job where it is certain the employee will fail giving you a reason to say bye-bye.
 They felt I was a perfect fit, come on.
 I knew nothing about dBase, except the name, and I had never even heard of M/S Access.
 I had no experience in sales support.
 It sure sounded like a set up to me.